A complex world demands …

 #1.
 Complex Thinking

 It comprises two parts:

-It starts by understanding the gap between our default ways of thinking about the world (including other people and ourselves) and how it (they and we) actually works.
+- Understanding the gap between our default ways of thinking about the world (including other people and ourselves) and how it actually works.

-Then it closes the gap with more sophisticated mental strategies.
+- Then closing the gap with more sophisticated mental strategies.

 One simple example is our default way of thinking about causal relationships, which looks like this: